baking-bad/netezos/README.md

 Since our address has just been created, we need to reveal its public key before sending any operation, so that everyone can validate our signatures.
 Therefore, we need to send actually two operations: a reveal and then a transaction.

-Netezos allows you to pack multiple operations into a group and forge/send it as a single batch.
+Netezos allows you to pack multiple operations into a group and forge/send it as an atomic batch.

 ````cs
 var content = new ManagerOperationContent[]